xjia77/Douban-Movie-Scraper/README.md

 ### Collection Process
 -------

-    First collect Subject ID --> then crawl the detail page by Subject ID to collect data --> finally collect comments by Subject ID
+    First collect Subject ID --> then crawl the detail page by subject ID to collect data --> finally collect comments by Subject ID

 ### method
 -------